microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 ## Activate the Catalog feature

-Finally, in the Dev Center, go to **Settings** and then **Configuration** and Click on **Enable Catalog per projects**.
+Finally, in the Dev Center, go to **Settings** and then **Dev center settings** and Click on **Enable Catalog per projects**.
 This will allow you to define your catalogs at the project level, you will learn more about this in the lab.

 ![Enable Catalog per projects](assets/lab0-prerequisites/dev-center-enable-catalog-per-project.png)